syyclops/afdd/docs/logic.md

 * If you're running with a hosted postgres database:

-    At the moment, the anomalies and rules tables need to be manually created.
-They should be modeled using the queries in init.sql.
+    At the moment, the anomalies and rules tables need to be created by running the `setup_db.py` script, which can be found in the `scripts` directory.
+More information on running scripts can be found [here](scripts.md).

 - Example Timeseries Table: